eurodatacube/eodash/app/public/eodash-data/general/documentation.md

 Free Jupyter Notebooks with the tag "EO Dashboard" are accessible from the EDC marketplace.

 They contain examples for how to access the different Earth observation data and indicators and create similar visualisations as the ones displayed on EO Dashboard.

 https://eurodatacube.com/marketplace?tag=EO%20Dashboard

-On the marketplace ypu can also discover general purpose Notebooks on the EDC services, as well as many examples of applications developed on top of these services.
+On the marketplace you can also discover general purpose Notebooks on the EDC services, as well as many examples of applications developed on top of these services.

 ## Data

 The data powering the EO Dashboard is provided via:
-- Euro Data Cube services (Sentinel-hub, Geodb)
+- Euro Data Cube services (Sentinel Hub, geodb)
 - NASA STAC API
 - JAXA web services
 - other open sources and services.